maxlath/wikibase-sdk/README.md

-# Wikidata SDK
+# Wikibase SDK

-A javascript tool-suite to query [Wikidata](http://wikidata.org/) and simplify its results.
+A javascript tool-suite to query a [Wikibase](http://wikiba.se) instance and simplify its results.

+This package was primarily developed as `wikidata-sdk` but has now being generalized to support any Wikibase instance: [wikidata.org](https://www.wikidata.org) is now just one Wikibase instance among others.

 This project is [funded by a Wikimedia Project Grant](https://meta.wikimedia.org/wiki/Grants:Project/WikidataJS).